kbadk/airthings-wave-webservice/README.md

 found, set the `DEVICE_ID` environment variable as instructed by the application output.
 By doing this, the application won't have to connect to every device found to find the Wave.

-On every request, the service connects, reads the values and disconnects.
+On every request (unless cached), the service connects, reads the values and disconnects.
 Keeping a persistent connection is flaky and also seemingly keeps other clients from connecting to the device.
 As a result, the response time for the request is usually about 1-3 seconds when uncached.

 Requests automatically get cached for 4 minutes, so further requests won't put unnecessary strain on the device.
 After all, it's battery powered, and you don't want it to die from being constantly